ClickCease

 What is the divorce process like in a collaborative setting?

-The divorce process in a collaborative setting typically involves a series of meetings and negotiations between both parties and their collaborative attorneys.
-They work together to address property division, child custody, support, and relevant matters to reach a fair and mutually satisfactory settlement.
+Interested in the divorce process in a collaborative setting?
+Learn about the series of meetings and negotiations between both parties and their attorneys to address property division, child custody, support, and other relevant matters.

 What is a divorce coach, and how can they assist in a collaborative divorce?